Erik Bruhn: Awards and retirement

 Bruhn was made a Knight of the Order of the Dannebrog, one of Denmark's highest honors, in 1963, the same year he was awarded the Nijinsky Prize in Paris.
 After retiring as a danseur noble in 1972, Bruhn danced character roles, such as Madge the Witch in La Sylphide, Dr. Coppelius, and Petrushka.
 He was director of the Swedish Opera Ballet from 1967 to 1973 and the National Ballet of Canada from 1983 until his death in 1986.
 Although twice offered the directorship of the Royal Danish Ballet, he twice declined the post.
 His productions of full-length classical ballets, such as La Sylphide,Giselle, Coppélia, and his somewhat controversial Swan Lake for the National Ballet of Canada, were well received, as were his stagings of pas de deux from the Bournonville repertoire.
 A superb teacher and coach, Bruhn was dedicated to imparting purity of form and dance as drama not spectacle.
 He believed in "complete identification" with the character being portrayed, "but under complete control.
 Because if you lose yourself completely, you cannot communicate."
 In 1974, he played a leading role in the stage play Rashomon with Susse Wold in Denmark, for which he won acclaim.

 Personal life

 Bruhn met Rudolf Nureyev, the celebrated Russian dancer, after Nureyev defected to the West in 1961.
 Nureyev was a great admirer of Bruhn, having seen filmed performances of the Dane on tour in Russia with the American Ballet Theatre, although stylistically the two dancers were very different.
-Bruhn became the great love of Nureyev's life and the two remained close for 25 years, until Bruhn's death.
+Bruhn is considered the great love of Nureyev's life.
+Due to their busy careers, the two spent a lot of time apart and Bruhn ended their romantic relationship in 1966.
+The two remained friends until Bruhn's death.

+Bruhn lived with his last partner, Canadian dancer and choreographer Constantin Patsalas, for many years.
+Patsalas died of AIDS in Toronto on May 19, 1989.